z80z80z80/sort_rect/README.md

 ## Use cases
 - you have some objects with 2D coordinates and want to put them into some sort of table
-- example: you know the position of each individual cell of a cell in the image of a table but not it's corresponding row/column numbers
+- example: you know the position of each individual cell of a table in the image of a table but not it's corresponding row/column numbers

 ## The catch
 - this was built with tables in mind, so far it only works if there is at least one fully filled row